MKeru/COSC4370/README.md

 # COSC4370
-This is my homework repository utilizing C++.
+This is my homework repository utilizing C++ and OpenGL.